wilsonmar/WebSockets/JMeter.md

 1) Switch to Windows Explorer or Finder
   (Press Ctrl+Tab or command+Tab).

-2) Create a folder to hold test assets
+2) Create a folder to hold test assets.
+Test plans are containers.

 3) Copy sample scripts within the folder.